dianaliunajar-dot/-marketing-attribution-dashboard-Learning-Material/README.md

 # GTM Signal — Learn How Marketing Attribution Really Works

-A free, hands-on tool for understanding one of the most confusing — and most gatekept — topics in marketing: **where do sales actually come from, what does each channel really cost, and where should the next dollar go?**
+A free, hands-on tool for understanding one of the most gatekept topics in marketing: **where do sales actually come from, what does each channel really cost, and where should the next dollar go?**

 The software that answers these questions for real companies costs hundreds of dollars a month and hides its workings behind AI.
 This does the opposite: it's free, it's open, and it *shows you the maths* — so you can learn the ideas by clicking around instead of reading a textbook.